-Serbia: Copper mine Majdanpek to be closed as the state forgot on development, mine privatization perspective opportunity18.
-June 2013. / Mining
+Serbia: Copper mine Majdanpek to be closed as the state forgot on development, mine privatization perspective opportunity, Mining

 When appears the title like this, it is obligatory to add political connotations, probably in the absence of counter-arguments, which will probably happen also in this case.
 We hope that those who will read this text will be deprived of that pleasure because the argumentation will give completely realistic situation in Mining company Majdanpek that at the moment is not encouraging at all.
 Although this news sounds like a bolt from the blue, it is very close to the truth according to the present state in the area of development and investment in the Copper Mine Majdanpek who was, and who should continue to be one of the backbones in the implementation of a stable production in the system of Bor copper mining company (RTB).